Lipid bilayers - Part I: Self-assembly

 and .mdp

 file from the equilibration DSPC run.
 Copy the final frame of the DSPC run to serve as the starting frame of the DOPC run.
-Replace DPPC by DOPC in your .top
+Replace DSPC by DOPC in your .top

 and .mdp